fox-fields/RoveR/README.md

 Controls: WASD keys to move

-<i> Not working?</i> The Rover app is being hosted for free.
+<i> Not working?</i> The RoveR app is being hosted for free.
 If the application is active for more than 25 hours, it will be unavaliable to users.

 ### Mission Progress: